sevir/logging-with-fluentbit/README.md

 ## Running example for PHP

-This example is proved with PHP 7.x
+This example is tested on PHP 7.x

 ```bash
 composer install